prometheus/proposals/proposals/2025-04-04_extended-range-selectors-semantics.md

 - If there is no **previous sample**, we duplicate the first sample in the range at the start of the range.
 - If no sample is found within the selector range, the result dropped.
 - The lookback window is the lookback delta.
 Note: The loopback delta can be overriden per-query.

-**Important note**:

-For instant vector, this mode has the effect of **ignoring staleness markers**.
-That is, a sample is considered valid as long as it exists within the configured lookback window—even if a staleness marker would have invalidated it without the keyword.

 **Use cases**:
 - Precise accounting for counter changes (provides integer results with integers)